a-l-partis/Normative-Agent-Adaptation/README.md

 <h1>MAPE-K and the Turtlebot Simulation</h1>

 Our instantiation of the MAPE-K architecture is located in the HospitalSimulation folder, alongside the turtlebot simulation of the Hospital Robot example.
 The video HospitalSimulationDemo shows deployment of the MAPE-K adaptation process that detects the UserID of the patient from the paper and deploys the MAPE-K loop to produce code that interfaces with platform RP to run the workflows from the Motivating Example.
+The planning loop uses the Java 11 version of the executable to perform adaptation and generate the RoboSim model.

 Platform Mappings: